youcef-gaga/Backend-for-Freelance-Platform---Sahelance/README.md

 # MicroJobs

-Micro Jobs is a small platform that allows users to offer or to request services in return for money.
-Look [here](https://github.com/goto-eof/sahelance-client) for the front-end project.
+Micro Jobs is a freelance platform that allows users to offer or to request services in return for money.
+Look [here](https://github.com/) for the front-end project.

 # Technologies